meisner87/JavaEE9-springdemo/git.md

 - git log - graph - shows git history as graph
 - git branch - show available branches
 - git branch -a - show all available branches - on my machine and remote ones(like on Github)

-- git branch - show available branches
-- git branch -a - show all available branches - on my machine and remote ones(like on Github)
--